-On average, there are 5 opioid overdose deaths every hour in America.
+On average, there are five opioid overdose deaths every hour in America.
 That’s 115 people a day.
 An opioid overdose can happen anywhere, at any time.
-If you suspect that someone has overdosed, CALL 911.
+If you suspect that someone has overdosed, CALL 911!
 There is no time to hesitate.
 A phone call can be the difference between life and death.
 There are now laws to protect you, even if you are using with that person.
 Always call 911, we have lost too many people to the opioid epidemic.
 It doesn’t have to continue.
 How do you deal with an overdose?
 What comes after a drug overdose?

 Always Call Emergency Services for an Opioid Overdose

-If you suspect that someone is using opiates in your home or you know that they have a history of drug abuse, having naloxone (brand name Narcan or Evzio) in your home is a good idea.
+If you suspect that someone is using opiates in your home or you know they have a history of drug abuse, having naloxone (brand name Narcan or Evzio) in your home is a good idea.
 See how you can get Narcan, and how to get certified to use it.
 If you are by yourself, call 911, explain to them what is happening.
 Try to remain as calm as possible and do CPR.
-Most of the time it is not a medical professional who finds someone overdosed, educate yourself on how to keep someone alive until emergency responders get there.
+Most of the time, it is not a medical professional who finds someone overdosed, educate yourself on how to keep someone alive until emergency responders get there.

-Educate yourself now. if you’re not sure of the signs of an opioid drug overdose learn more here.
+Educate yourself now.
+If you’re not sure of the signs of an opioid drug overdose, learn more here.

 What is a Drug Intervention?

-A drug intervention is an attempt – usually friends and family – to get someone to seek professional help with an addiction.
+A drug intervention is an attempt – usually friends and family – to get someone to seek professional help with their addiction.
 The next step after an overdose can be the difference between seeking help and going right back to using again.
-Most of the time the person who has overdosed is just as scared as the family that they will die, even if they seem nonchalant about it.
+Most of the time, the person who has overdosed is just as scared as the family that they will die, even if they seem nonchalant about it.